The Ultimate Church Live Streaming Equipment List

 Handheld mics are also suitable for live streaming when you do not need to conceal the mic on the speaker.
 For example, the speaker may use a handheld mic when interviewing guests or speaking to the public.

-Similar to the lapel mics, a handheld wireless microphone is preferred for live streaming unless you are remaining stationary.
+Similar to the lapel mics, a handheld wireless microphone is preferred for live streaming equipment unless you are remaining stationary.
 For example, if you are live streaming from a home studio or your living room, these wireless options may not be essential.

 The bottom line is that professional-quality cameras and microphones are needed for a high-quality live video stream.
 The pro-grade video cameras offer a great value as they cost much less than the true professional video cameras and provide much better video quality compared to the camera on your phone.